 • The requirements of various accrediting agencies are extensive.
 The College does not have the resources to evaluate and equate the academic appropriateness of applicants who possess degrees from non-regionally accredited institutions, especially degrees from Colleges not located in the United States.
 Persons holding such degrees who wish to apply for employment must provide to the College unquestionable evidence that the applicant has both adequate and appropriate academic preparation.
 Such evidence may include such documents as formal appraisals of transcripts by established agencies in the business of appraising and evaluating transcripts.
-For pay purposes, advanced degrees (above the Bachelor) will only be recognized if granted by institutions accredited by a regional accreditation association of the United States (i.e. New England Association of Schools and Colleges, Middle States Association of Colleges and Schools, North Central Association of Colleges and Schools, northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools, and Western Association of Schools and Colleges.
+For pay purposes, advanced degrees (above the Bachelor) will only be recognized if granted by institutions accredited by a regional accreditation association of the United States (i.e. New England Association of Schools and Colleges, Middle States Association of Colleges and Schools, Northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools, and Western Association of Schools and Colleges.